Wall Street rises as Fed rate move nears, earnings ramp up - KESQ

 Markets have been churning for weeks with sharp swings in both directions.
 On one hand, they’ve benefited from hopes that the nation’s high inflation will continue to cool and get the Federal Reserve to loosen up on its blizzard of hikes to interest rates.
 On the opposite end, they’ve taken hits on worries about a possible recession because of rate hikes already pushed through by the Fed.

-Monday’s gains follow a strong Friday, when stocks rallied on comments from a Fed official seen as a signal that the central bank may raise rates by just 0.25 percentage points next week.
+Monday’s gains come on the heels of a strong Friday, when stocks rallied on comments from a Fed official seen as a signal that it would raise rates by just 0.25 percentage points next week.
 That would be a downshift from last month’s 0.50 point increase and from four straight earlier hikes of 0.75 points.

 Higher rates intentionally slow the economy by making it more expensive for businesses and households to borrow, so a step down would mean less added pressure.
 The Fed has already pulled its key overnight rate up to a range of 4.25% to 4.5% from virtually zero early last year, and traders are now betting on a nearly 99% probability that the Fed will raise rates by just a quarter point on Feb.
 1, according to CME Group.